ELECTRONIC NOTARIZATION SYSTEMS

-Finally, the bill would add or amend several other definitions of terms used in the act.
-Many of these definitional amendments would account for changes proposed by this bill or others in the package.
-In some cases, a term is currently defined in the act with reference to a definition contained in another act or federal law, and the bill would replace the reference with the language of the definition from the other act.
+Finally, the bill adds or amends several other definitions of terms used in the act.
+Many of these definitional amendments account for changes made by this bill or others in the package.
+In some cases, when a term is defined in the act with reference to a definition contained in another act or federal law, the bill replaces the reference with the actual language of the definition from the other act.

 MCL 55.263 et al.

-Senate Bill 996 would amend the Michigan Notary Public Act to change the act’s title to the “Michigan Law on Notarial Acts.”
+Senate Bill 996 amends the Michigan Notary Public Act to change the act’s title to the “Michigan Law on Notarial Acts.”

-The bill would also add section 25a to the act to specify the conditions under which a notarial act performed in another state, in the jurisdiction of a federally recognized Indian tribe, under federal law, or under the authority and in the jurisdiction of a foreign country would have the same effect in Michigan as a notarial act performed by a Michigan notary public.
-In general, if the individual performing the notarial act is authorized in the other jurisdiction to do so, the notarial act would be recognized in Michigan and have the same effect under law as if performed here by a notarial officer of this state.
-The bill would prescribe, for each different jurisdictional area, standards for establishing whether the individual performing the notarial act in the other jurisdiction has the authority to do so.
+The bill also adds section 25a to the act to specify the conditions under which a notarial act performed in another state, in the jurisdiction of a federally recognized Indian tribe, under federal law, or under the authority and in the jurisdiction of a foreign country has the same effect in Michigan as a notarial act performed by a Michigan notary public.
+In general, if the individual performing the notarial act is authorized in the other jurisdiction to do so, the notarial act is recognized in Michigan and has the same effect under law as if performed here by a notarial officer of this state.
+The bill prescribes, for each different jurisdictional area, standards for establishing whether the individual performing the notarial act in the other jurisdiction has the authority to do so.

 MCL 55.261 and 55.271; proposed MCL 55.285a

-Senate Bill 998 would repeal the Uniform Recognition of Acknowledgments Act.
-That act currently governs the recognition in this state of notarial acts performed outside of this state and would be superseded by the new section 25a proposed by Senate Bill 996.
+Senate Bill 998 repeals the Uniform Recognition of Acknowledgments Act.
+That act governs the recognition in this state of notarial acts performed outside of this state and is superseded by the new section 25a added by Senate Bill 996.

 MCL 565.261 through 565.270 (repealed)

-Senate Bill 997 would revise a citation in the Revised Judicature Act to refer to section 25a of the Michigan Law on Notarial Acts rather than, as currently, to the Uniform Recognition of Acknowledgments Act.
+Senate Bill 997 revises a citation in the Revised Judicature Act to refer to section 25a of the Michigan Law on Notarial Acts rather than to the Uniform Recognition of Acknowledgments Act.

-Senate Bill 999 would amend the Uniform Real Property Electronic Recording Act to require that a county register of deeds accept electronic documents for recording only from a person with which the register of deeds has entered into an agreement establishing a verified transactional relationship.
-(The bill does not define “verified transactional relationship.”)
+Senate Bill 999 amends the Uniform Real Property Electronic Recording Act to require that a county register of deeds accept electronic documents for recording only from a person with which the register of deeds has entered into an agreement establishing a verified transactional relationship.
+[The bill does not define “verified transactional relationship.”]

-The bill also would require the Electronic Recording Commission to adopt standards that address the acceptance and use of electronic notarization of documents submitted to a county register of deeds for recording.
+The bill also requires the Electronic Recording Commission to adopt standards that address the acceptance and use of electronic notarization of documents submitted to a county register of deeds for recording.